danieledelpozzo/Probability_and_statistics_projects/README.md

 This project models the movement of a knight on a standard 8×8 chessboard using a Markov Chain.

-The notebook constructs adjacency, degree, transition, empirical distribution, and return-time matrices, and simulates random knight walks to approximate the stationary distribution.

 📌 Contents of the Notebook